 Ontbijtkoek

-1/2 teaspoon of cardamom, ginger, coriander and ground cloves each
+1/2 teaspoon cardamom, ginger, coriander and ground cloves each

 Mix everything together into a smooth batter.
-Heat the oven to 300F, grease a cake pan and pour the batter in.
-Bake for 80 minutes or until the cake is done.
+Heat the oven to 300F, grease a 9 x 5 inch rectangular cake pan and pour the batter in.
+Check after 45 - 50 minutes to see if the cake is done - a toothpick in the middle should come out clean.
+If not, bake for another 5 to 10 minutes, or until done.

-Cool on a rack, then wrap in aluminum foil or plastic wrap for that extra sticky outside crust.
+Cool on a rack, then wrap and store in plastic wrap for that extra sticky outside crust.
 Eat sliced with a lick of good butter.

 Thanks for stopping by!